slmsuite/phastphase/docs/source/installation.rst

 Required Dependencies
 ---------------------

 The following python packages are necessary to run |phastphase|_.
-These are listed as PyPi dependencies and thus are installed automatically if PyPi (``pip``) is used to install.
+These are listed as PyPI dependencies and thus are installed automatically if PyPI (``pip``) is used to install.

 - `python <https://www.python.org/>`_
 - `numpy <https://numpy.org/>`_